Mikusiek144/velocity-setup/README.md

 ## 🔒 Security (MUST HAVE)

-If you don’t do this, someone will bypass the proxy.
+If you skip this, the proxy can be bypassed.

-- ✔️ firewall (backend blocking)
+* ✔️ firewall (block backend access)
-- ✔️ backend accessible only via the proxy
+* ✔️ backend accessible only via the proxy
-- ✔️ no public IP for backends
+* ✔️ no public IP for backends

 ---